List of official residences of Serbia: Villa Mir

-The Villa Mir (Вила Мир; lit.
-'Villa "Peace"') is a residential building located at 2 Konavljanska Street and has area of 4000 m2.
+The Villa Mir is a residential building located at 2 Konavljanska Street and has area of 4000 m2.
 It is currently used by the President of the Republic, primarily for informal receptions of visiting foreign dignitaries.

 The Villa Mir was built in 1978-1979 for the lifelong Yugoslav president, Josip Broz Tito, but he never moved into it since at the time of building completion at the end of 1979 his health deteriorated rapidly and was transferred to the hospital, where he died four months afterwards.
 It was opened in 1984 as the Josip Broz Tito Memorial Museum.
 On the ground floor Tito's personal items and decorations from as many as 68 countries were displayed, on the first floor valuable objects of applied art made of silver and ivory were exhibited, while on second floor there was an archaeological collection.
 In the mid-1990s, the building was emptied of the collection which was transferred to the nearby Museum of Yugoslavia and refurbished for residential purposes in 1998.
 After the 1999 NATO bombing, the president of FR Yugoslavia, Slobodan Milošević, moved here, living there until 2001 when he was arrested in this house and taken to custody.
 In the late 2010s, building was thoroughly renovated.

 Villa Bokeljka

-The Villa Bokeljka (Вила Бокељка; lit.
-'Villa "Bay of Kotor Woman"') is a residential building located at 2a Tolstojeva Street and has area of 1,700 m2 while the entire villa complex, together with the gardens, covers an area of 1 ha.
+The Villa Bokeljka (Вила Бокељка) is a residential building located at 2a Tolstojeva Street and has area of 1,700 m2 while the entire villa complex, together with the gardens, covers an area of 1 ha.
 It is currently designated as the residence of the President of the Republic.

 The villa was built in 1936 belonging to the royal House of Karađorđević and was bequeathed by the King Alexander I to the minor prince Tomislav.
 However, the circumstances after the World War II prevented the young prince from regaining his property.
 After the World War II, building was used as the residence of a high-ranking officials of the Communist Party of Yugoslavia.
 Since the 1980s up until the end of the century, building was used as the guest house for high-ranking foreign dignitaries.
 In 2001, Prime Minister Zoran Đinđić moved there and lived until his death in 2003 assassination.
 The villa underwent renovation in 2005.